michaeljosephroddy/connect-five-game/README.md

+# 5-in-a-Row Documentation

-## 5-in-a-row
+## Overview

-Connect Five (also known as 5 in a row) is a two-player connection board game, in which the players take turns dropping colored discs into a nine-column, six-row vertically suspended grid.
-The pieces fall straight down, occupying the lowest available space within the column.
-The objective of the game is to be the first to form a horizontal, vertical, or diagonal line of five of one's own discs.
+Connect Five (also known as 5-in-a-row) is a two-player connection board game.
+Players alternate turns dropping colored discs into a grid consisting of nine columns and six rows.
+The pieces fall to the lowest available space in the column.
+The objective is to be the first to form a horizontal, vertical, or diagonal line of five consecutive discs.

+---

 ## The Task

-Using a client-server architecture, implement a plain text version of the game using any language.
+Using a client-server architecture, implement a plain-text version of the game in any programming language.

-- The server application holds the state and business logic of the game, receiving the movements from the players and deciding whether a player has won, or the game is over.
-The state of the game, and who's turn it is , will be returned to the client upon request.
-The communication between the clients and server should be over HTTP.
+### Requirements:
+1. **Server Application:**
+   - Manages the game state and business logic.
+   - Receives player moves and determines if a player has won or if the game is over.
+   - Returns the game state and turn information to the client upon request.
-- The server upon start waits for the clients to connect, if one of the clienst disconnects, the game is over.
+   - Waits for clients to connect upon startup.
+If a client disconnects, the game ends.

+2. **Client Application:**
-- The client prompts the player to enter her name upon start, and displays whether it is waitnig for a second player, or the game can start.
+   - Prompts the player for their name upon startup.
+   - Indicates whether it is waiting for a second player or ready to start.
-- On each turn, the client displays the state of the board and prompts the corresponding player for input or displays that is it waiting for the other players input.
+   - Displays the board state on each turn and prompts the player for input or informs them it is waiting for the opponent’s move.
-- The client receives the input from the standard input (stdin).
+   - Receives input from the standard input (stdin).
-- The client displays when the game is over and the name of the winner.
+   - Displays the game result and the winner's name when the game ends.

+---

 ## My Implementation

-### To Run This Application
+### To Run the Application

-- Run the Spring Boot Application class to boot up the server.
+1. Run the Spring Boot Application class to start the server.
-- Run the Client Java class to boot up the client.
+2. Run the Client Java class to start the client.
-- You can run up to two client applications at a time.
+3. Up to two client applications can connect simultaneously.

-### Languages/tools
+### Technologies Used

- - Java
+- **Java**
- - Spring Boot 2.0
+- **Spring Boot 2.0**

- The Java client interacts with the backend Spring Boot server through a REST API that communicates over HTTP protocol.
+The client interacts with the backend Spring Boot server via a REST API over HTTP.
+The server handles all game logic, while the client processes and displays server responses.

- All of the game logic is handled on the backend server and the client merely requests the game logic from the server and processes/displays the response.
+---

 ## Code Structure

 ### Server

- The server application is made up of 5 classes:
+The server application consists of the following classes:

+1. **`Application`**
-- Application --> the entry point for the Spring Boot app.
+   - Entry point for the Spring Boot application.
+2. **`Game`**
-- Game --> models the game. e.g a game can have players, a winner, a game status, a players turn and a number of players.
+   - Models the game, including players, game status, turn management, and winner determination.
+3. **`GameController`**
-- GameController --> holds the routes or endpoints and intercepts incoming requests.
+   - Manages API routes and handles incoming requests.
+4. **`GameService`**
-- GameService --> holds the game logic.
+   - Contains the core game logic.
+5. **`Player`**
-- Player --> models the player of the game. e.g a player can have a name and piece.
+   - Models a player, including their name and assigned piece.

 ### Client

-The client application is a Java class named Client.
-The client prompts the player for input and requests the game logic from the server using Java's HTTP Client.
+The client is implemented as a Java class named `Client`.
+It handles user input, sends requests to the server, and displays the server's responses.

+#### Features:
+- **Check Game Status:**
-- At anytime you can check the status of the game by entering "check-status" in the console.
-This command will check and return the current game status and game state. (will be useful after a player makes a move).
+  - Enter `check-status` in the console to view the current game state and status after a move.
-- At any time a client can leave the game by entering "quit" in the console.
-This will remove the player from the game and the game will end.
+- **Quit Game:**
+  - Enter `quit` in the console to leave the game.
+The server will end the game.

+---

 ## Testing

-I ran unit tests with the TestNG Framework for the main functions of the game to ensure that they were working correctly.
+- Unit tests were written using the **TestNG Framework** to verify the functionality of the game’s main features.

+---

-## Improvements
+## Potential Improvements

-As this application communicates over HTTP and HTTP is uni-directional, the client must request the data from the server and the server will then respond to the client.
+Currently, the application communicates over HTTP, which is unidirectional.
+This means the client must actively request updates from the server.
+To enhance client-server interaction:

-This can be quite inconveinient as the client needs to "check the game status" after a player joins, makes a move or leaves the game etc..
-To improve this client/server interaction I would consider:
+1. **Long Polling:**

-- Long polling the requests and only responding to the client when the data is made availabe on the server.
+   - The server responds only when new data is available, reducing unnecessary requests.
-- Implementing web socket communication as web sockets allow for bi-directional communciatin.
+2. **WebSocket Communication:**
+   - WebSockets enable bi-directional communication, allowing the server to push updates to the client in real time.

+---

-## Considerations
+## Reflections

-I thought this was a really interesting project to work on and I definitely learned a lot throughout the development process as I encountered some scenarios/issues that I have never seen before.
+Working on this project was a valuable learning experience.
+It introduced me to new challenges and scenarios, deepening my understanding of client-server architecture and HTTP communication.